freeplane/docs/src/docs/scripting/Setting_IDE_for_debugging.md

 * copy `freeplane_debughelper/idea/runConfigurations` (the whole `runConfigurations` directory!) containing run configuration files into `.idea` created by IntelliJ in project root
 * Restart IntelliJ afterwards.

 Now, in the top right corner you will see the "Run/Debug configuration" options, including two called "freeplane" and "freeplane dist".
 You will be able to run Freeplane by choosing any of them.
+But, trying to run Freeplane, you need to set, again, the correct Java:

+* at the top right, click the 3 dots and open `Edit...` (or search for `Edit Configurations...`);
+* inside the `Build and run`section, the first combobox allows choosing the java.
+Choose a compatible version.

 # Configuring the launcher for your needs